artefactual/atom-docs/admin-manual/installation/upgrading.rst

    At this time, we are troubleshooting challenges in translation migration process from older releases to |version|.
-Please see issue `#5505 <https://projects.artefactual.com/issues/5505>`__ for progress - we will update this documentation with instructions when the tranlsation migration process has been optimized and tested.
+Please see issue `#5505 <https://projects.artefactual.com/issues/5505>`__ for progress - we will update this documentation with instructions when the translation migration process has been optimized and tested.
 Thank you in advance for your patience.